Is there a genuine company rescue culture in Scotland?"

 If you run an insolvent or struggling Scottish company the chance of rescue is low.
 Amazingly, less than 1% of insolvent companies are rescued by a company voluntary arrangement or CVA each year!
 This is compared to England and Wales, where proportionally, the CVA is used 4 times as often.

-Here are statistics from 2016/17 that show the "rescue culture" still has a long way to go.
+Here are statistics from the last quarter of 2018 that show the "rescue culture" still has a long way to go.

 Insolvency statistics - Scotland only (figures from AiB);